-Parties, celebrations, and giant paper flowers!
-A perfect combination.
-We love these retro paper pom poms, they’re beyond easy to make and create amazing impact in a very short space of time.
+Parties, celebrations, and giant tulle flowers – a dream combination!
+We love these retro paper pom poms as they’re beyond easy to make and create amazing impact in a short space of time.
 Kate Bruning from Greedy for Colour shares her paper pom pom tutorial with us.
 Read more to find out how…

-You can’t have missed our Let’s Get Hitched Wedding supplement this month, and we notice paper decorations are definitely the way to celebrate in style.
-Giant paper balls, garlands and big paper flowers are a brilliant way to get a hit of colour and instant impact.
-Meet Kate Bruning from Greedy for Colour, who’s popped over to show us how to make these gorgeous paper flowers…
+Paper decorations are definitely the way to celebrate in style – giant paper balls, garlands and big paper flowers are all an amazing way to get a hit of colour and instant impact.
+Meet Kate Bruning from Greedy for Colour, who’s popped over to show us how to make these gorgeous tulle flowers…

 You will need:

 Tissue paper (in two colours or single colour if preferred)

 1. Cut two rectangles of each colour and two rectangles of tulle.
 The flower I have made used 38cm x 25.5cm sheets but it doesn’t really matter, just so long as the pieces are all rectangular and of the same size.

 2. Lay the six sheets on top of each other.
 If you’re using colours, I tend to put the darker sheets on the bottom, lighter ones in the middle and tulle on top.
 However, living in the creative world we do, don’t let me stifle you.
 Line up their edges and begin to fold them back and forth in a concertina.
 My folds were about 3cm wide but once again, don’t let me rain on your parade.

 3. Once the folding is complete, bend it in half like a fan and tie it tightly in the middle with string.

 4. Snip the ends with scissors to make a petal shape.

 5. Fan out one side into a half circle.